 - 1/2 tsp. ground cayenne pepper

 - Mise en place.
 Make sure chicken is cooked and shredded.
 Pre-heat oven to 375°.

-- In a large bowl, combine shredded chicken, beans, corn, 2 oz. of cheese, green pepper, jalapeño, cayenne pepper, and salt.
+- In a large bowl, combine shredded chicken, beans, corn, sour cream, 2 oz. of cheese, green pepper, jalapeño, cayenne pepper, and salt.
 Mix well.